Discover more from Privatdozent

 “Own work no longer meant much, that he came to the Institute merely … to have the privilege of walking home with Gödel”

 Indeed, many if not most of the 20th century’s mathematical giants looked up to Kurt Gödel.
-In 1974, he was awarded the National Medal of Science by President Gerald Ford for — nothing less than — singlehandedly
+In 1974, he was awarded the National Medal of Science by President Gerald Ford for (more or less singlehandedly)

 “Laying the foundation for today's flourishing study of mathematical logic”